 Natural stones like Arkansas stones are nice and work well on more basic steels, but on super steels with high carbides they simply stress the metal surrounding the carbides more than they should and cause them to fall out of the steel matrix.

 Japanese water stones are nice for making edge bevels, but for the edge itself the slurry they can build will leave a rounded and blunt edge when using an edge leading stroke.
 This is why I recommend making the edge bevel with exclusively edge trailing strokes on this type of stone.

-The Spyderco Sharpmaker is really nice for keeping up on maintenance of a knife’s micro bevel, but for heavy work such as thinning out a blade consider the DMT sharpener.
+The Spyderco Sharpmaker (Amazon) is really nice for keeping up on maintenance of a knife’s micro bevel, but for heavy work such as thinning out a blade consider the DMT sharpener.
 With the optional diamond rods the Sharpmaker system becomes much more versatile, especially when lots of material needs removal.